Be Aware of Threats

 • You remember when you purchased something or talked to someone.
 The scammer hopes you don’t remember.

-• Banks, stores, credit cards, and the University of Illinois will never ask you for sensitive information (passwords, account numbers, credit card numbers, etc.) over email.
+• Banks, stores, credit cards and the University of Illinois will never ask you for sensitive information (passwords, account numbers, credit card numbers, etc.) over email.

-3. The sender’s email address is the name of a legitimate company + common email provider.
+3. The sender’s address is the name of a legitimate company + common email provider.
 Example: buseybank@hotmail.com

 • Banks have their own domains.
 They don’t send emails from common email providers like @hotmail.com or @gmail.com.

-6. A few words are turned into a link instead of a long web address.
+4. A few words are turned into a link instead of a long web address.

 HOW TO RESPOND